 In May 1944, my dad’s unit, the 3704th Quartermaster Truck Company, was sent from Gloucestershire down to the coast city of Torquay in Devon to prepare for Operation Overlord.
 He knew that an invasion was coming, but of course had no details.

-The first week of June, the drivers lined their trucks up to board a Rhino ferry – connected pontoons that would be towed across the Channel.
-A Rhino ferry is a flat, open craft; even in good weather a Channel crossing would be rough.
+The first week of June, the drivers lined their trucks up to board a landing craft to cross the Channel.
+The craft was flat and completely open; even in good weather a Channel crossing would be rough.
 The weather June 4 was good; June 5 and 6 was awful – stormy, windy and rainy, The men on the ferry piled into the trucks to get out of the weather; many were terribly seasick.